akinsikuoluwafemi/Team-avengers-Envato-Fashion-Ecommerce-Pro/Readme.md

 #Team-Avengers-Envato-Fashion-Template
-We are to build an envato fashion template
+We are to build an envato fashion template.

 ##installation
 Kindly fork this repo and clone your own copy after you clone create your individual branches to work on.
+For more info on git workflow visit [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 ##Contributing